 Does AI Screening Introduce Bias?

-A joint study by the University of Washington and Brookings Institution analyzed over 3 million resume-job comparisons across three major large language models and found that AI preferred white-associated names 85.1% of the time - compared to just 8.6% for Black-associated names.
+Researchers at the University of Washington and Brookings Institution analyzed over 3 million resume-job comparisons across three major large language models.
+AI preferred white-associated names 85.1% of the time - compared to just 8.6% for Black-associated names.
 In pairwise comparisons between Black male and white male candidates, the models selected the white-associated name in every single test.
-That's not a rounding error.
-It's a structural flaw in how these models are trained.
+That’s not a rounding error.
+It’s a structural flaw in how these models are trained.

-However, this doesn't mean all AI screening tools produce biased outcomes.
-Rather, it means that any tool built on top of general-purpose language models inherits those models' training data biases unless the engineering team actively mitigates them.
-Ultimately, the distinction between an AI tool that produces biased screening and one that doesn't comes down to what happens after the base model - the guardrails, the audit processes, and the design choices about what data gets fed to the algorithm.
+Not all AI screening tools produce biased outcomes, though.
+Any platform built on top of general-purpose language models inherits those models’ training data biases unless the engineering team actively mitigates them.
+What separates an AI screening platform that produces biased outcomes from one that doesn’t is what happens after the base model.
+Guardrails, audit processes, and design choices about what data gets fed to the algorithm are all load-bearing.

 Mobley v.
 Workday: The Class Action That Changed the Calculus

 In May 2025, a federal court in the Northern District of California certified a nationwide class action in Mobley v.
-Workday, Inc., per Fisher Phillips' analysis.
-The case centers on claims that Workday's AI screening tools systematically discriminated against applicants based on age, race, and disability.
-The scale is staggering: Workday reported that 1.1 billion applications were processed through its tools during the relevant period.
+Workday, Inc., per Fisher Phillips’ analysis.
+Claims center on Workday’s AI screening tools systematically discriminating against applicants based on age, race, and disability.
+Scale is staggering: Workday reported that 1.1 billion applications were processed through its platforms during the relevant period.

-The legal significance?
-The court ruled that the vendor - not just the employer using the tool - can be held liable as an employment agent.
-That precedent means recruiters can't simply outsource screening to an AI tool and wash their hands of the outcomes.
-If the tool discriminates, you may share liability.
+Legal significance?
+Courts ruled that the vendor - not just the employer using the platform - can be held liable as an employment agent.
+Under that precedent, recruiters can’t simply outsource screening to an AI platform and wash their hands of the outcomes.
+Liability may be shared if the tool discriminates.

 How to Mitigate Screening Bias